Defee/common-logging/breaking-changes.md

 - **Silverlight** - use previous version (3.4.1) for the silverlight support.
 Microsoft is planning to abandon it.
 - **Portable** - portable framework was replaced by .NetStandard libraries and should be deleted.[MSDN](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)
 - **CLS Compliance** - ignored.
-Might be added in future releases if deemed required by @sbolen.
+Might be added in future releases if deemed required by @sbohlen.
 - **Migration to VS2018 Solution** - It broke Silverlight project :(.

 ___